sanskrit/raw_etexts_english/blogs/manasataramgini/2007/09/2007-09-10_some-notes-on-the-evolution-of-the-mantra-shastra.md

-a tantric mantra, whose semantically meaningful elements are very short (e.g. sudarshana chakra mantra: OM sahasrAra huM phaT; sahasrAra= thousand spokes – that is all \! ) or may even be non-existent (e.g. the shrIvidyA kAdimata: ka e i la hrIM | ha sa ka ha la hrIM | sa ka la hrIM||).
+a tantric mantra, whose semantically meaningful elements are very short (e.g. sudarshana chakra mantra: OM sahasrAra huM phaT; sahasrAra= thousand spokes – that is all \! ) or may even be non-existent (e.g. the shrIvidyA kAdimata: ka e i la hrIm | ha sa ka ha la hrIm | sa ka la hrIM||).

 2\) The vedic canon is very well preserved with great fidelity and